MicrosoftDocs/entra-docs/docs/verified-id/how-to-dnsbind.md

 ---
 title: Link your domain to your decentralized identifier (DID) - Microsoft Entra Verified ID
-description: Learn how to link your domain to your decentralized identifier.
+description: Learn how to link your domain to your decentralized identifier (DID).
 documentationCenter: ''
 author: barclayn
 manager: amycolannino